mHealth-UPenn/ditti-research-dashboard/README.md

 🔐 **Comprehensive Role and Permission Control:** The Admin Dashboard provides granular controls for research coordinator roles, enabling specific access management across studies and app-wide permissions.

-☁️ **Scalable and HIPAA-compliant Cloud Infrastructure:** Built on AWS with TypeScript, React.js, and Python, the app integrates user data from DynamoDB, and is expanding to include a FitBit Dashboard for visualizing participant sleep data.
+☁️ **Scalable and HIPAA-compliant Cloud Infrastructure:** Built on AWS with TypeScript, React.js, and Python, the app integrates user data from DynamoDB, and is expanding to include a Fitbit Dashboard for visualizing participant sleep data.

 **Key Features:**